status-im/status-web/apps/website/docs/your-profile-and-preferences/remove-a-contact-from-status.md

 ## What to expect

 - Removing a contact from Status removes the identity verification associated with that contact but not their reputation (trusted or untrusted).
 - After you remove a contact, your direct messages with them remain.
-To delete these messages, [delete the chat][delete-a-chat-with-someone].
+To delete these messages, [delete the chat](../messaging-and-web3-browser/delete-a-chat-with-someone.md).
 - A user not on your contact list can still see your profile and send you a contact request.
-To prevent this, you can [block the user][block-someone-in-status].
+To prevent this, you can [block the user](../block-someone-in-status.md).

 :::info
 Status doesn't access or use your phone's contact list.
 When you remove a contact from Status who is also on your phone's contact list, that person stays on your list.